 For more information please download our Equality & Diversity Policy

-The Art Academy welcomes students with Special Educational Needs subject to being able to support their individual needs.
-The head of SEN and the Academic Course Manager have overall responsibility both for their welfare and for enabling them to successfully access the curriculum during their time at the Art Academy.
+The Academy welcomes students with Special Educational Needs subject to being able to support their individual needs.
+The Head of SEN has overall responsibility both for their welfare and for enabling them to access the curriculum successfully during their time at the Academy.
 A bespoke programme of elective skills workshops will be mapped for each student if necessary, and alternative assessment models employed where appropriate in order to provide a parity of opportunity with non SEN students.
-The head of SEN will act as personal tutor and first point of contact for all SEN students.
-The head of SEN and ACM also ensure that all other tutors working with an individual student with Special Educational Needs are appraised of the needs of that student, and understand what, if anything, they need to do to support the student and his or her learning.
-In the final year of study, students with Learning Support Needs may be given additional support as necessary as they work towards their graduate show.
+The Head of SEN will act as PAT and first point of contact for all SEN students.
+The Head of SEN and Academic Team also ensure that all other tutors working with an individual student with Special Educational Needs are appraised of the needs of that student, and understand what, if anything, they need to do to support the student and his or her learning.

-The Art Academy is committed to supporting accessible learning and welcomes students with disabilities, subject to being able to support their individual needs; good accessibility practices and the needs of disabled students in academic provision are reviewed on a case by case basis, with all reasonable adjustments considered in order to provide services and equal educational opportunities to the individual student or applicant.
+The Academy is committed to supporting accessible learning and welcomes students with disabilities.
+Good accessibility practices and the needs of disabled students in academic provision are reviewed on a case by case basis, with all reasonable adjustments such as the re-timetabling of studios and alternative assessment arrangements considered in order to provide services and equal educational opportunities to the individual student or applicant.

-Central to the Art Academy’s ethos is enabling students to become practicing artists.
-Students are encouraged to set goals, develop their skills and review progress through personal developmental planning (PDP).
-PDP is embedded within the Diploma programmes in the form of a Professional Development module, which provides opportunities to identify and action next steps in planning their career as professional artists and also incorporating reviews of the skills they develop through study into this process.
-Progress and long term goals are discussed and recorded through one-to-one sessions with staff and tutors and students are invited to reflect on progress and plan their progression through the programmes at annual reviews in the third term.
+Central to the Academy’s ethos is enabling you to become a practising artists.
+You are encouraged to set goals, develop your skills and review progress through personal developmental planning (PDP).
+PDP is embedded within our Diploma programmes (BA (Hons) Fine Art and Foundation Degree) in the form of Professional Development modules, which provide opportunities to identify and action next steps in planning your career as professional artists and also incorporating reviews of the skills you develop through study into this process.
+Progress and long term goals are discussed and recorded through 1-2-1 sessions with staff and tutors and you are invited to reflect on progress and plan your progression through tutorials with your PAT.

 Career Education & Information

-Although the Art Academy does not have a dedicated careers service or advice and guidance department, career and education advice is embedded within the programmes in the form of Professional Development modules which provide opportunities to identify and action next steps in planning their careers as professional artists.
+Although the Academy does not have a dedicated careers service or advice and guidance department, career and education advice is embedded within programmes in the form of Professional Development modules which provide opportunities to identify and action next steps in planning your career as a professional artist.
 This is supported through the artistic tutorial system.
-Some career guidance is additionally undertaken by the Academic team and students have the opportunity to seek further advice from guest tutors and speakers where relevant.
+Some career guidance is additionally undertaken by the Academic team and you have the opportunity to seek further advice from guest tutors and speakers where relevant.